It's easy to get overwhelmed searching for the right alcohol or drug addiction treatment near Whitchurch. But answers *are* available.

 Three stages can be identified as being part of the private rehab course, the first being the detox itself, followed by therapy and counselling to address the causes of addiction and then the aftercare element which seeks to engage with matters over the longer term.

 In the first 7 days of drug/alcohol rehab, here's what you can expect...

-After the first 7 days, here's what you can expect...
+In the last 7 days of a rehab clinic stay, here's what you can expect...

 People who are serious about their long term recovery will benefit from inpatient clinic treatment.